Dheeraj146/SIEM_SetUP/WAZUH_SetUP.md

 documentation.wazuh.com

 - Endpoint + EDR correlation: Combine EDR events (SentinelOne, CrowdStrike, etc.) with Wazuh logs for single-pane triage and threat hunting.
 (See SentinelOne integration notes below.)

----

-1. IDS — Intrusion Detection System
-Purpose: Detect malicious activity, policy violations, or suspicious behavior.

-How it works in Wazuh:

-Collects logs, file integrity events, syscalls, network IDS alerts (if integrated), and correlates them against rules.

-Alerts the SOC team when suspicious activity is detected.

-Does not automatically block the activity — detection only.

-Example in Wazuh:

-Detecting multiple failed SSH login attempts from the same IP.

-Spotting a known malicious hash during a file scan.

-2. IPS — Intrusion Prevention System
-Purpose: Detect and automatically stop or mitigate malicious activity in real time.

-How it works in Wazuh:

-Uses Active Response — scripts or commands triggered by rules.

-Can block IPs using firewall rules, kill malicious processes, disable accounts, or integrate with firewalls/EDRs for isolation.

-Example in Wazuh:

-Detecting a brute force SSH attack and adding the attacker’s IP to iptables/firewalld to block further attempts.

-Detecting ransomware activity and instantly isolating the endpoint.

-3. Wazuh as IDS/HIDS & HIPS
-Wazuh is a Host-based IDS (HIDS) because it works at the endpoint/host level, not just on the network.

-When you enable Active Response, it also acts as a Host-based IPS (HIPS).

-You can extend this by feeding Network IDS (NIDS) logs (like Suricata or Zeek) into Wazuh so it can correlate network-level detections with host-level detections.

 ## 🧠 **Introduction to EDR (Endpoint Detection and Response)**

 **EDR** refers to tools that monitor, record, and analyze activities on endpoints (servers, desktops, laptops) to detect malicious behavior, help in incident response, and enable threat hunting.